joshnh/CSS-Snippets/README.md

 Type the snippet shortcode and then press TAB to complete the snippet.

-The snippets are listed below in alphabetical order (the '$0' indicates the position of the caret/s).
+The snippets are listed below in alphabetical order.
+The '$0' indicates the position of the caret/s.
 Some snippets have been set up so that pressing tab jumps the caret/s to the next predefined spot.
 It's a little hard to explain, but any snippet that has a $1/$2/$3/etc. uses this technique.